-Where we swim, surf, paddle and play
+Where do you swim, surf, paddle or play?

 Why it matters